633 W 5th Street #2890

 What is a Woodchipper?

-A tree chipper or woodchipper is a machine used for shred plant materials, including tree branches, and chunks of chainsawed tree trunks, for example.
+A tree chipper or woodchipper is a machine used for shredding plant materials, including tree branches, and chunks of chainsawed tree trunks, for example.
 They have a funnel-like mouth, where the material is added and grabbed by a rotating set of internal, shielded blades.
-Typically the cutting blades are powered by internal combustion generators, fueled by gasoline.
+Typically the cutting blades are powered by internal combustion generators fueled by gasoline.
 However, there are plugin versions powered off of electrical current as well.
-The idea is to reduce large chunks of wood and organic materials into wood chips that can be recycled, or disposed of at the dump.
+The idea is to reduce large chunks of wood and organic materials into wood chips that can be recycled or disposed of at the dump.

 How do Woodchippers and Shredders injure people?

-Understanding the mechanical action of grabbing and pulling materials into the guillotine chopper blades, we can see why both chippers and shredders are designed with safety devices to try and prevent and arm, or another body part from getting pulled into the machine and turned into red mist.
+Understanding the mechanical action of grabbing and pulling materials into the guillotine chopper blades, we can see why both chippers and shredders are designed with safety devices to try and prevent an arm or another body part from getting pulled into the machine and turned into red mist.
 Shredding machines are inherently dangerous.